go-roots/onboard-code-co-workers/README.md

 This project can be divided in two parts: API Side (Co-workers API) and Client Side (Raspberry Pi)

 ### API Side - Transaction Security
+The raspberry uses 2 endpoints provided by the api : one for creating a transaction, another one for fulfilling the transaction.
+To create a transaction, one needs to be authenticated with a role of 'admin', which is the case of the raspberry.
+The transaction is initiated by a POST request with the redeemableId in the body of the request.
+The raspberry gets back the transactionId as a response.
+Then it can use it to fulfill the transaction by POSTing to the 2nd route the transactionId and the rfid that has just been scanned.
+The corresponding user is found in the database and its points are updated, if he has enough points of course.
+The transaction is set to expire automatically within 5min of not being validated.

 ### Client Side - Transaction Handling